lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 When using resumption PSKs:

   * During normal operation, the same ID_CRED_PSK is not reused, and not visible to a passive attacker.
 Reuse of the same ID_CRED_PSK can however happen due to transmission errors or when one peer lose its stored resumption key.
 An active attacker can force reuse of the same ID_CRED_PSK and decrypt ID_CRED_PSK.
-This is seen as a minor privacy problem.
-EDHOC-PSK provides much stronger privacy properties than many other popular protocols with PSK authentication.
+Considering the overall identify protection properties of EDHOC-PSK, this is considered a minor privacy issue.

 ## Security Considerations for Resumption